Estimated reading time: 6 minutes

 Doing Things The Same Way Will Produce The Same Results

-Some people get set in their ways, get comfortable, and resist change because it causes them to undo habitual processes in their lives.
+Some people get set in their ways, get comfortable, and resist change because it causes them to undo comfortable habits.

-So whether it is transitioning to a new software program, new policies and procedures for processing material, office change, or a change in an employee benefit plan, change needs to be managed to be successful.
+So whether the change is looking for ways to improve cash flow, transitioning to a new software program, adhering to new policies and procedures for processing material, an office move, or a change in an employee benefit plan, successful change happens when it is managed.